-"scenery view," 1773, abstracted from landscape (n.); as a combining element, first attested use is 1796, in prisonscape.
+"scenery view," 1773, abstracted from landscape (n.); -scape as a combining element in word formation is attested by 1796, in prisonscape.

-late 13c., shortened form of escape; frequent in prose till late 17c.
+early 13c., scapen, "to escape (siege, battle, etc.), depart from (confinement, etc.)," a shortened form of escape; frequent in prose up to late 17c.
+By late 14c. in the general sense "avoid death, peril, punishment, or other danger."
 Related: Scaped (sometimes 15c.-16c. with strong past tense scope); scaping.
 As a noun from c.
-1300.
+1300, "an escape."

-"shaft, stem," c.
-1600, from Latin scapus "a stalk, shaft," cognate with Greek skapos "staff," skeptron "staff, scepter" (see scepter).
+in botany, "shaft, stem," c.
+1600, from Latin scapus "a stalk, shaft," cognate with Greek skapos "staff," skēptron "staff, scepter" (see scepter).